 The School of Social Sciences, Humanities and Arts (SSHA) encourages its students to add an international dimension to their education by participating in the UC Education Abroad Program (EAP).
-EAP provides students with the opportunity to immerse themselves in Italian language and culture in Rome, gain unique perspectives on Asian international politics and society while studying on the grounds of a royal palace in Seoul or apply psychoanalytic theory to social issues in South Africa.
+EAP provides students with the opportunity to steep themselves in Italian language and culture in Rome, gain unique perspectives on Asian international politics and society while studying on the grounds of a royal palace in Seoul or apply psychoanalytic theory to social issues in South Africa.
 Each year, SSHA students attend these and other EAP options around the world.
 With proper academic planning, students can have the experience of a lifetime with no loss of time in completing their degrees.

 For more information and to apply to study abroad, please visit UC Merced's Study Abroad website.